lvl99/frontend-es6-browserify-gulp-template/README.md

 For the vendor scripts which require certain variables, using Browserify wouldn't necessarily expose the `jQuery` object (or some scripts look for the `$` and not the `jQuery` variable) so using `browserify-shim` can help.

+Personally I prefer third-party vendor plugins managed with `npm` (or `bower`), but if you have some proprietary code or otherwise (or some vendor plugins have other assets, like images), you can include it and manage its integration in the build with the vendors tasks.

 ## Tests